D.K. Metcalf Player Prop Bets for NFL Week 6 | Seattle vs. Pittsburgh 10/17/2021

 - Metcalf put together a 98-yard performance against the Rams last week on five catches (19.6 yards per reception) while being targeted five times and scoring two touchdowns.

-- Metcalf has hauled in 15 passes (22 targets) for 270 yards (90.0 per game) and has four touchdowns in his last three games.
+- Metcalf hauled in 270 yards (on 15 catches) with four touchdowns in his last three games.
+He was targeted 22 times, and averaged 90.0 yards per game.

 Metcalf's Seattle Teammates